SimonStJG/cluster/README.md

 [Prometheus](https://prometheus.io/) is a monitoring and alerting system.
 It's essentially a big time series database, with a query language for inspecting the data, and an alerting system for notifying you if somethings up.
 The Prometheus server scrapes a predefined list of targets (possibly found via some sort of service discovery).

-Here's a nice picture of memory usage on two nodes.
-This is taken when I only had two Raspberry Pis in the cluster, an older one with 256Mb memory and a new one with 1Gb of memory.
-You can see the available drop as I spin up another container.
+Here's a nice picture of the one minute load average with three nodes, as you can see they are not working very hard (there are 4 available CPUs on each node).

 <img src="logos/prometheus.png"/>

 Prometheus can integrate into various services using client libraries.
 For example, if you look at the code for my silly python app [TheDailyWhiskers](https://github.com/SimonStJG/TheDailyWhiskers), you can see it integrated there (there is probably < 50 lines of code in the whole app, so pretty easy to see what's going on).

 Prometheus provide a service to expose metrics about the underlying host machine, eg. CPU and memory usage, disk IO, etc.  This service is called the Node Exporer.
 The Node Exporter is also written in [Go](https://golang.org/) which makes it a pleasure to cross-compile and run on the Raspberry Pi - Go binaries contain all their static dependencies, so you can dump them in an otherwise empty Docker image and they will mostly just work.
 Look at the example Dockerfile in the NodeExporter directory in this repo to see how easy this is.
+This isn't the recommended way to set up the NodeExporter (for good reason, see https://github.com/prometheus/node_exporter for more of an explanation), but this was an experiment to set up docker, not to follow all the best practises.

 ### Auto-detecting nodes